quux00/mybatis-koans/README.md

 # Overview

 To do the koans you will need a relational database, the Java JDK, JDBC drivers, JUnit, the MyBatis Persistence Framework, a Java build tool and an editor/IDE.
-The koan set up tries be flexible to allow you to use your build tool and database of choice.
+The mybatis-koan setup tries be flexible to allow you to use your build tool and database of choice.

 The koans come twice - once in "uncompleted" form and once in "completed" form.